-If the motorhome is to be stored for a long period of time or during the winter months, the water heater must be drained to prevent damage from freezing.
+If the motorhome is to be stored for a long period of time, or during the winter months, the water heater must be drained to prevent damage from freezing.
 Refer to "Winterizing" for instructions.
 Be sure to refill the water heater with water before resuming operation.

-- Turn off water heater when not in use to conserve LP-Gas. - The water heater tank capacity is six or ten gallons.
-When running the shower, conserve the heated water by shutting the shower water off when not in immediate use. - Use caution when adapted to 30 amp shore service.
+- Turn off water heater when not in use to conserve LP-Gas. - The water heater tank capacity is ten gallons.
+When running the shower, conserve the heated water by shutting the shower water off when not in immediate use. - Use caution when adapted to 30-amp shore service.
 When the water heater element is in operation it will use approximately 12 amps.
-Appliances may need to be operated in sequence to avoid tripping a breaker.

-The temperature and pressure (T & P) safety relief valve on the outside of the water heater is set to open at 210° F or 150 psi.
+Appliances may need to be operated in sequence to avoid tripping a breaker. - The temperature and pressure (T & P) safety relief valve on the outside of the water heater is set to open at 210° F or 150 psi.
 When water temperature and pressure reach these settings the valve may drip until the pressure has dropped.
 Avoid opening the T & P valve manually as it may continue to leak.
-The valves can be purchased from most hardware stores.
+Most hardware stores carry the valves.